 "Do not refer to me that way," Masashi grunted and adjusted his glasses as he stepped forward to greet the woman.

 Natsuo swallowed his words, feeling sick to his stomach.
-The look in his father's eyes had made it clear that any attempt at conversation would be futile.
+The harsh look in his father's eyes made it clear that any attempt at conversation would be futile.

 "Nakashima?
 I'm the headmistress.
-Follow me, and we will get all the paperwork done," she said with a formal bow, not addressing their future student who was on the verge of tears.
+Welcome.
+Follow me, and we will get all the paperwork done," she said with a formal bow, not addressing their future student who looked choked up with sudden emotions.

 "There was a reason you never became a real mother!" he screamed, his loud voice thundering on the otherwise silent property.

-His father and the headmistress both turned their attention to him.
-A fearful look crossed his mother's face as she turned to look at him, finally looking into his eyes.
-The boy could feel his father's angry glare on him as he continued, his voice shaking with emotion.
+His father and the headmistress both looked up at him.
+A fearful look crossed his mother's face as she stared at him, finally facing him, but now looking completely foreign to him.
+Natsuo could feel his father's angry glare on him as he continued in a shaky voice.

 "How could you watch him do that to me?!"